 Are there limits to asynchronous tutoring?

 Students are limited to one (1) asynchronous tutoring request every 48 hours.
-In addition, because Fall 2020 is the pilot semester, we have a limited amount of tutoring hours dedicated to asynchronous tutoring.
+In addition, we have a limited amount of tutoring hours dedicated to asynchronous tutoring.
 We will do our best to accommodate every request, though there may be times that submissions will be closed or timeframes lengthened due to high volume.